 If you don’t live in an apartment or have a second story, you might be able to test your eggs by tossing them off your roof.
-The egg drop challenge is one of our favorite STEM activities!
+The egg drop challenge is one of our favorite STEM activities for kids!

 The egg drop engineering challenge is one of our favorite engineering activities!